-The National Mine Safety Framework (NMSF) is an initiative of the Standing Council on Energy and Resource (broken link) (SCER) which aims to achieve a nationally consistent occupational health and safety regime in the Australian mining industry.
+The National Mine Safety Framework (NMSF) is an initiative of the COAG Energy Council which aims to achieve a nationally consistent occupational health and safety regime in the Australian mining industry.

 The implementation of the NMSF aims to improve the safety of workers through greater consistency and efficiency of occupational health and safety regulation.

 The NMSF was first endorsed in March 2002 by the then Ministerial Council on Mineral and Petroleum Resources.
 In November 2005, the tripartite NMSF Steering Group (made up of representatives of state/Northern Territory and Australian Governments, and relevant industry associations and trade unions) was established to guide the development and implementation of the framework.
 The Steering Group was formally concluded in April 2013, with final implementation of the NMSF work to be progressed by state and territory governments.

 The NMSF is made up of seven strategies, focussed on key areas where consistency across jurisdictions would be most beneficial to the industry: